unicef/design-system/design-guidelines.md

 ## Who is expected to use these guidelines?

-Anyone who has to define the user interface of a digital web application within or for UNICEF, typically a user experience designer and/or product owners.
+Anyone who has to define the user interface of a digital web application within or for UNICEF, typically a user experience designer a business product owners, but depending on the project it may also be the business analyst or the developer.

 ## Principles